Mathematical Formulation

 \(CFT_{ijc}\)

-Annualized fixed cost of a candidate electric transmission line
+Annualized fixed cost of a candidate electricity transmission line

 M€/yr